csong21/savethedate/README.md

 # guesswhosgettingmarried

-and guess who's wedding is canceled...memorable time..
+and guess who's wedding is canceled...

+memorable time..